How to Stay Sane in Uncertain Times

 Well, the reason is that I’ve had a flood of great ideas for improving this newsletter and I’d like to take some time to develop them without the looming pressure of a weekly deadline.

-Hopefully, I’ll be back by the end of next month — it should be faster than you can say "Jack Robinson".
+Hopefully, I’ll be back soon — it should be faster than you can say "Jack Robinson".

 Um, if you say it a couple of thousand times, anyway.